4-Way 3-Position Directional Valve (G)

 Numerical smoothing

-When Opening characteristic is set to Linear and Smoothing factor is set to a non-zero value, numerical smoothing is applied to the opening degree.
+If the Opening characteristic parameter is set to Linear, and the Smoothing factor parameter is set to a non-zero value, then numerical smoothing is applied to the degree of hole opening.
 Smoothing helps to maintain the numerical stability of the simulation.

 Leakage rate

-The leakage rate ensures that no section of the fluid network is isolated.
-Isolated sections of fluid can reduce the numerical stability of the model, slow down the simulation speed and, in some cases, cause the simulation to fail.
+The leakage rate ensures that no section of the liquid network is isolated.
+Isolated areas of fluid can reduce the numerical stability of the model, slow down the simulation speed and, in some cases, lead to simulation failure.
 The Leakage flow fraction parameter represents the leakage area as a small number greater than zero.

 Composite structure

-This block is a composite component consisting of four blocks Orifice (G), connected to ports P, A, B, T and S. For more information on valve parameterization and calculations, see Orifice (G).
+This block is a composite component consisting of four blocks Orifice (G) connected to ports P, A, B, T and S. For more information about valve parameterization and calculations, see Orifice (G).

 Assumptions and limitations

-• The equation for the `Orifice area' parameterization has less accuracy for gases that are far from ideal.
+Orifice areait has lower accuracy for gases that are far from ideal. -

 Ports